The Abella Applied Ecology Lab

 The Abella lab conducts restoration ecology and applied conservation science research informing conservation and management, often in direct collaboration with resource managers and other scientists.
 Our key areas of expertise include plant, forest, desert, fire, and restoration ecology.
 We have the goals of understanding factors that affect the recovery of ecosystems after human caused disturbances, using this information to design and test restoration techniques, and informing conservation and management.

-We work in numerous American ecosystems in addition to deserts of Kuwait.
+We work in numerous North American ecosystems in addition to deserts of Kuwait.
 In the U.S., we have conducted extensive research in eastern forests, Midwestern oak savannas and prairies, western frequent-fire and mixed-conifer forests, and all three warm deserts.
 We also regularly publish syntheses that integrate research across biomes.
-We currently have ongoing projects in more than 7 states, including California, Nevada, Arizona, New Mexico, Texas, Ohio, and South Carolina.
+We currently have ongoing projects in California, Nevada, Arizona, New Mexico, Utah, Texas, Oregon, Ohio, and South Carolina.

 Restoration ecology is the science behind repairing ecosystems that are damaged or destroyed.
 This does not mean exactly replicating some type of past or current “undisturbed” ecosystem, which is rarely even possible.
 Rather, restoration seeks to favorably change sites so an ecosystem can support native species and recover functions like providing wildlife habitat.
 Similarly, applied conservation science provides a foundation for sustaining native ecological diversity and desired natural resources.